 Instructions

-10. Simmer gently for 30 to 45 minutes to mix the flavors.
+- Simmer gently for 30–45 minutes to allow the flavors to blend.

 Notes